Contents

 extension MutableRawSpan {

-/// Stores a value's bytes to the specified offset into the span's memory.
+/// Stores the given value's bytes to the specified offset into

 ///

-/// The range of bytes required to store a value of `T` starting at
+/// The range of bytes required to store a value of type `T` starting at

 /// byte offset `offset` must be completely within the span.